-In March 2006, the Company entered into a series of call spread option agreements with a major securities firm.
-The agreements provide the Company the option, but not the obligation, to repurchase up to 917,000 shares of its common stock, beginning in June 2007 and ending in December 2007, at a weighted-average price of \$99.59 per share.
-If the Company's prevailing share price exceeds \$132.74 on a weighted-average basis during this period, the net number of shares available for repurchase under the agreements will be reduced.
+In March 2006, the Company entered into a series of agreements that provide the option, but not the obligation, to repurchase up to 917,000 shares of its common stock at a weighted average price of \$99.59 per share.
+At that time, the Company made payments of \$13,290, which were recorded as a reduction of additional paid-in capital.
+Upon exercise, the Company may elect to receive the net intrinsic value of a contract in cash or common stock.